+Defect 1:

 In respect of embedded LDNO networks with several connectees, including at least one connectee where the associated premises is a Designated EHV Property, the current definition leads to the DNO calculating a boundary equivalent tariff for the Designated EHV Property having applied the customer category at the DNO/LDNO boundary.
 This results in double-charging for any DNO assets that are for the sole use of the LDNO network, since the LDNO would pay fixed charges in respect of these assets, and then through the boundary category pay again for these DNO network levels as if they were shared assets.

 However, for an LDNO network with a single connectee where the associated premises is a Designated EHV Property, the current definition leads to the DNO calculating a boundary equivalent tariff for the Designated EHV Property having applied the customer category for the LDNO network (i.e. the point on the DNO network where the power flow associated with the LDNO network interacts with the power flows associated with other DNO connectees).
 This results in the DNO applying the customer category at the point where assets for the sole use of the LDNO network meet the remainder of the DNO network, and so only charging fixed charges in respect of assets for the sole use of the LDNO network.

+Defect 2: